How do you design and build a better DIY bar?

 - Maintain the bar stock levels of beer, wine and liquor.

 HOW TO DESIGN A BARTENDER STATION

 Bartender equipment requirements vary, depending on the percentage of beer, wine and liquor a given venue sells.
-For instance, pizza restaurants, which typically sell 60% beer, 20% wine and 20% alcohol, will have different equipment requirements than steak houses that sell a much higher percentage of liquor and wine and very little beer.
-Similarly, nightclubs and sports bars have their own unique offerings, based on the patrons to which they cater, and for these reasons, the bar equipment needs in each type of venue will vary.
-From an earlier Vlog post, a given bartender station could include a list of the following equipment:
+Pizza restaurants typically sell 60% beer, 20% wine and 20% alcohol.
+The equipment requirements differ from steak houses, which sell a much higher percentage of liquor and wine.
+Nightclubs and sports bars have their own unique offerings, based on their business model.
+For these reasons, the bar equipment needs in each type of venue will vary.
+From an earlier post, bartender stations often include:

 - Dump sink

 - Ice bin

 Shared items includes 3-bin sinks, glass washers, blender stations and hand sinks.